elastic/kibana/src/plugins/data/public/public.api.md

 // Warning: (ae-missing-release-tag) "createSavedQueryService" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const createSavedQueryService: (savedObjectsClient: SavedObjectsClientContract_3) => SavedQueryService;
+export const createSavedQueryService: (savedObjectsClient: SavedObjectsClientContract) => SavedQueryService;

 // Warning: (ae-missing-release-tag) "CustomFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //